(The Aztec Chronicles Book 1)

 Reviewed by Author Roy Murry

 Young people become of age differently.
-During the time of the growth of the Aztec nations, a person of fourteen summers depending on which layer of the caste system, he or she would be in school or working in a shop learning a trade.
+During the time of the growth of the Aztec nations, a young woman of fourteen summers depending on which layer of the caste system, he or she would be in school or working in a shop learning a trade.

-In Ms. Saadia’s novel, each child is representative of the royalty, middle, and working class, and a female child of the working class brings the adventure together.
+In Ms. Saadia’s novel, each child is representative of the royalty, middle, and working class and a female child of the working class bring the adventure together.
 The boys go out to looking for hidden caves, putting themselves in grave danger returning home with different types of wounds.
 One is missing through the night into the next day.

 During the second sojourn, Chanti, the young lady takes charge of the group looking for the lost boy, who is more man than the others.
 We get to know the character of each member’s strengths and weakness.

 The Aztec class system is at issue within the interaction of the members confronting the common enemy of their city-state.
 A lesson they learn is that a civilization needs complementary abilities to survive.

 One member rises from a near death occasion, bringing about an ending that leads into new horizons for all the young people involved.
 The adventure binds them and the future of their country.

 Ms. Saadia’s storytelling brings out the time and place of the Aztec Nation without being historically boring.
 Contrary, the lives of these adventurers is enjoyable and endearingly well done.
 Great lead in of a series.